Henning von Thadden: Early life

 Henning von Thadden was born in Brzeg (German: Brieg), Lower Silesia (now in Poland) to regimental commander Wilhelm von Thadden.
 From 1903 he attended schools in Świdnica (Schweidnitz), Frankfurt (Oder) and Magdeburg.
 He graduated from the Knights' Academy in Legnica (Liegnitz) and shortly afterwards joined the imperial German army as an ensign in the 2nd West Prussian Grenadier Regiment.
 He was promoted to Leutnant in this unit and was deployed to fight in France in 1915.

 Military career

 Von Thadden was wounded in World War I, but remained in the army after the war serving in various regiments.
-In 1930, he was posted to the staff of the 4th Division and in 1934 he served in the staff of Military District VIII in Wroclaw.
+In 1930, he was posted to the staff of the 4th Division and in 1934 he served in the staff of Military District VIII in Wrocław.

 During the invasion of Poland, von Thadden was staff officer of the XVII Army Corps in 1939 and later joined the Battle of France in 1940 in this same capacity.
 As Chief of Staff of the XVII Army Corps, he participated in the Soviet campaign in 1941.
 He was Chief of Staff of the 7th Army from March 1943 to July 1943.